ono-midori/ono-midori.github.io/techs/zguide.md

  173010 calls/second
 ```

 Note that the client thread does a small pause before starting.
-This is to get around one of the “features” of the router socket: if you send a message with the address of a peer that's not yet connected, the message gets discarded.
+This is to get around one of the "features" of the router socket: if you send a message with the address of a peer that's not yet connected, the message gets discarded.
 In this example we don't use the load balancing mechanism, so without the sleep, if the worker thread is too slow to connect, it will lose messages, making a mess of our test.

-As we see, round-tripping in the simplest case is 20 times slower than the asynchronous, “shove it down the pipe as fast as it'll go” approach.
+As we see, round-tripping in the simplest case is 20 times slower than the asynchronous, "shove it down the pipe as fast as it'll go" approach.
 Let's see if we can apply this to Majordomo to make it faster.

 First, we modify the client API to send and receive in two separate methods: